sefabey/r-packages/README.md

 r packages I use just in case.

 Steps:
-1) Download teh rda to desktop
+1) Download the rda to desktop
 2) Run the R code